OPERA-Cal-Val/opera-blog/content/dist-s1/_index.md

-This a blog for the Surface Disturbance Product derived from Sentinel-1 (DIST-S1).
+This a blog for the Surface Disturbance Product from Sentinel-1 (DIST-S1).
 The DIST-S1 product is derived from the near-global OPERA Radiometric and Terrain Corrected (RTC-S1) products.

 Relevant Links: